justincampbell/private-terraform-enterprise/examples/aws/labs/04-vcs.md

     If you just created your organization, you might already be on this page.
 Otherwise:

     1. Click the upper-left organization menu, making sure it currently shows your organization.
-    2. Click the "Settings" link at the top of the page (or within the &#9776; menu)
+    2. Click the "Settings" link at the top of the page.
     3. On the next page, click "VCS Provider" in the left sidebar.
     4. Click the "Add VCS Provider" button.